owlbear-rodeo/owlbear-rodeo-legacy/README.md

 The easiest way to host Owlbear Rodeo is by using a cloud provider.

-To make this easier we have provided a blueprint that will allow you to host it on [Render](https://render.com/).
+To make this even easier we have provided a blueprint that will allow you to host it on [Render](https://render.com/).

 Clicking the button bellow will open the Render website where you can create an account and setup a server for free.
 Once deployed Render will provide a URL for you to share with your players.